EduardoMontanha/eduardomontanha.github.io/tnt-automation/development/page-objects.md

 ```

 From now on, we can call the *custom command* called
-`homeLegacyInterstitialBanner` as `checkInterstitialBanner` inside the
+`homeLegacyInterstitialBanner` as a method called
-*page object* that it is assigned.
+`checkInterstitialBanner` inside the *page object* we just created.

 After you place all your *behaviors* inside this new *object* we need
 to pass them to the *page object*.